Atomwaffenverbotsvertrag UNO 2017

 Recognizing also the importance of peace and disarmament education in all its

-aspects and of raising awareness of the risks and consequences of nuclear weapons
+aspects and of raising awareness of the risks and consequences of nuclear

 for current and future generations, and committed to the dissemination of the